virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 ## Engine Versions (*engine*)

-The following section deals with supported engine versions and their availability within a corresponding *nodeType* (i.e. compute node).
+The following section deals with supported engine versions and their availability for a corresponding *nodeType* (in confines of the compute nodes).

 **Java Stacks**